Posts tagged ‘child led learning’

 This is Part 2 of my interview with Lori Pickert, author of Project-based Homeschooling: Mentoring Self-directed Learners.
 Please click here to start with Part 1.

 My questions have to do with getting started in Project-based Learning with young children who obviously don’t have the experience to direct their learning.
 I sent Lori six, multi-layered questions, and not only did she answer them, she gave very detailed answers, which is why I’ve divided the interview into three posts.
-(Note that I have emphasized parts of the interview in bold text.)
+(Note that I have emphasized important parts of the interview in bold text.)

 PART 2: Interview with Lori Pickert on Getting Started with Project-based Homeschooling with Young Children